PSAdamH/Unit-13-Work/digital/documentation/documentation.md

 ![alt text](../documentation/img/Capture2.PNG)

 After testing the website in two different browsers the results show that they both work in firefox and google chrome with the proportions and all the links work.

+When testing my digital portfolio i found that while uploading it to github one file had no content in it, i then have fixed this issue by adding the content that was suppost to be in this file.

 ## Design justification